 Prevent Stroke Risks with Blood Thinners

-Those with atrial fibrillation, according to the cardiovascular doctors at American Heart Association, are nearly five times more likely to have a stroke due to risk of blood clots.
+Those with atrial fibrillation, according to the best heart doctors and cardiologists at American Heart Association, are nearly five times more likely to have a stroke due to risk of blood clots.
 Furthermore, left untreated, patients diagnosed with any form of AFib are twice as likely to die from a heart-related illness.

 AFib Treatment Options